NilsHellwig/Hello-World/README.md

 # helloworld.py

-helloworld.py is a simple Python File to print a "Hello World!"
+helloworld.py is a simple Python file to print a "Hello World!"
 String in the console.

 <p align="center"><img src="/media/application_view.png" width="80%"></center>